chaimkriger/Challenge-7/README.md

 In the ETF Analyzer Application, i complete an analysis of a fintech ETF that consists of four stocks: GOST, GS, PYPL, and SQ.
 Each stock has its own table in the etf.db database, which the Starter_Code folder contains.

-i Analyze the daily returns of the ETF stocks both individually and as a whole. i then deploy the visualizations to a web application by using the Voilà library.
+I Analyze the daily returns of the ETF stocks both individually and as a whole.
+I then deploy the visualizations to a web application by using the Voilà library.

 The Application is divided into the following parts: